Juanduino/S4_CurvePlanner/README.md

 /***********************************************************************/

 // This is a remake of the TrapezoidalPlanner class for the SimpleFOC library.
 This iteration calculates 4th order s-curve.

 // 4th order s-curve is divided into 15 time segments.

-// The S-curve is a smoother motion profile than the trapez, since the acceleration and deceleration are not linear, but curved.
+// The S-curve is a smoother motion profile than the trapez, since the acceleration and deceleration are curved.

 /*********************************************************************/